project-evolve-listserve/home/_questions/know.md

 comments: True
 ---
 -----
+<p>I understand a lot about how psychology effects design, good and bad. </p>-----
 <p>I know a lot about Japan and sociology.
 I also know a lot about determination.</p>-----
 <p>wonder</p>-----
 <p>Minimalist Art